mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 When we switched fulfillment to a third-party logistics warehouse (3PL), our fragility around staffing went away.
 The 3PL has much more worker redundancy than we do, so orders should go out in one business day, no matter what.

-Finally, we should be able to offer one-day shipping options!
+The switch to the 3PL meant that we were finally able to offer one-day shipping options!

 ### The complex shipping stack

-The problem was that in switching to the 3PL, the logic for showing shipping options had gotten more complicated.
+In switching to the 3PL, the logic for managing shipping options had gotten more complicated.
 The way we used to present TinyPilot customers with shipping options looked like this:

-1. Shopify offers a list of shipping options they support.
 1. I pick which shipping options I want Shopify to make available to customers.
 1. Customers pick a shipping option at checkout.
 1. We purchase postage from Shopify to match the customer's shipping choice.